-As we learn and grow together this year, let's reflect on our core values of collaboration, responsibility, compassion, and resilience.
-When we keep these important qualities at the centre of all we do, our school continues to be an amazing place.
-The school staff have been working hard to prepare for the year ahead, and we cannot wait to see all our students and families.
-Please reach out to our friendly staff if you have any questions.
+As we learn and grow together this year, let's reflect on our core values of Collaboration, Responsibility, Compassion, and Resilience.
+When we keep these important qualities at the centre of all we do, our school continues to grow into a common, co-created future that we design together.
+The school staff have been working hard to plan and prepare for the year ahead, and we cannot wait to see all our students and families.
+Please reach out to our friendly staff if you have any questions!